Images by John Moss

 made to relieve the problem.

-only about one-third of the city's privvies were water
+Even by 1907 only about one-third of the city's privvies were water

 closets.
 Such water closets as there were before the 1870s simply ran

 directly into the Irwell, from which most people obtained their drinking

 water.
 Cholera was a common summer visitor to the city.
 The Manchester

 and Salford Sanitary Association was formed in 1852 to promote public

 health and sanitary reform.
 They had a vigorous programme which included

 distributing thousands of tracts (though few poor people could read),

 and delivering hundreds of public lectures.
 They also created isolation

 hospitals for the worst diseases.
-Despite all this the city's health failed to improve.
+Despite all this the city's health

-the airborne diseases which accounted for the greatest mortality
+But it was the airborne diseases which accounted for the greatest mortality

 The highest death risk areas of the city were all inner city zones,